awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 With an Internet\-facing load balancer, targets that are registered by instance ID must have a route to the Internet to provide connectivity\.
 The targets in a public subnet have a route to the Internet through the Internet gateway\.
 If a target in a private subnet is registered by instance ID, ensure that the route table for the subnet has a route to the Internet \(for example, through a NAT gateway or an EC2 instance\)\.

+## Network ACLs<a name="network-acls"></a>

+The default network access control list \(ACL\) for a VPC allows all inbound and outbound traffic\.
+If you create custom network ACLs, they must allow the load balancer and instances to communicate in both directions on the listener port, health check port, and ephemeral ports \(1024\-65535\)\.

 ## Register or Deregister Targets<a name="register-deregister-targets"></a>

 When you create a target group, you specify whether you must register targets by instance ID or IP address\.

 **Limits**
 + You cannot register instances by instance ID if they have the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 You can register instances of these types by IP address\.
 + The only targets that you can register in a peered VPC are C5 and M5 instances\.
+The instances must be in the same region as the load balancer\.
 + You cannot register targets linked through an [AWS managed VPN](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html)\.

 ### Register or Deregister Targets by Instance ID<a name="register-instances"></a>